mklmfane/betvictor/README.md

 * **Inspection**

   * Implement a mechanism to run a series of test to inspect the newly created image for security issues.

-    Trivy can be used as tool to scan container images on teh virtual machien aqua label as linux
+    Trivy can be used as tool to scan container images on the virtual machine aqua labeled as linux.

     sudo apt-get install wget apt-transport-https gnupg lsb-release wget -qO - https://aquasecurity.github.io/trivy-repo/deb/public.key | sudo apt-key add -